How To Deter Wasps - Without Risks

 The Word On Wasps

 Wasps, yellow jackets, and hornets are a bit reminiscent of the stereotypical Italian 'Mafia,' they're all part of the same family called the Vespidae.
-Granted, some do fall under subfamilies, but they are all closely related, and are very territorial.
+Granted, some fall under subfamilies, but they are all closely related and are very territorial.
 That territoriality sometimes leads to aggressive behavior, especially in hornets, who have been known to not only attack those who get too close for their comfort, but beehives as well.
 Wasps are also capable of stinging multiple times, without causing harm to themselves.
 However, not all wasps are equally aggressive, and their presence doesn't necessarily warrant their death.
 Wasps play an important role in our environment, and their natural territorial behavior doesn't mean they're 'evil,' they're simply trying to survive.

 Paper wasps are the less aggressive members of the family and will keep to themselves unless intentionally threatened.
 They can be brown, or yellow and black, making them easily confused with bees and yellow jackets.
-However, they do not live underground as some yellow jackets do; they chew on wood and mix it with saliva to create paper nests, which look like honeycombs, typically under decks, the eaves of houses, porch roofs, window ledges, under swimming pool railings, and sometimes under hot tub covers, and swing sets.
+However, they do not live underground as some yellow jackets do; they chew on wood and mix it with saliva to create paper nests, which look like honeycombs, typically under decks, the eaves of houses, porch roofs, window ledges, under swimming pool railings, in or around grills, and sometimes under hot tub covers, and swing sets.
 Similarly to yellow jackets, their hair is less apparent than bees.
 Like hornets, paper wasps prey on other insects that damage crops and garden plants, particularly caterpillars and greenflies.
 They also contribute to the the reduction of insects that harbor bacteria and carry or transmit diseases.
 Paper wasps also contribute to plant 'tripping,' which helps self-pollinating plants grow, such as tomatoes and beans.
 Although some plants self-pollinate, they need help to transport the pollen grains from the anther (part of the male reproductive structure) onto its own stigma (the female reproductive structure).
 'Tripping' is the process of that transport occurring due to physical force or vibration, like the wind, gravity, or visiting insects.
 According to research, "the tripping of bean flowers by visiting insects like wasps can increase bean yields by about a third."

 The Buzz On Bees